saman-mb/SkyMobileDeveloperAcademy/brief.md

 Build a page UI which presents metadata for single and episodic programmes to the user in a modal context.

-* Integrater with the Sky "Ways to Watch API"
+* Integrate with the Sky "Ways to Watch API"
 * Present the show page with loading spinner or in page error if the API call fails
-* Build the single programme or epesodic content UI for the page
+* Build the single programme or episodic content UI for the page

 ### Login Page

 <img src="./images/login.jpeg" width="300" class="center"/>

-* Integration with the rango API with native UI (if possible)
+* Integration with the Rango API with native UI (if possible)
 * Otherwise integrate using SkyID website using a WebView

 ### Play VOD